Sturgeon River Watershed

 We now have a complete picture of the health of the Sturgeon River Watershed.
 The report compiles the existing watershed information on public perception and concerns, existing legislation, plans and programs, watershed characteristics, land uses, social and cultural resources, surface water quality and surface water quantity and management.

 It provides a benchmark against which future activities and changes in land and water management practices aimed at protecting and maintaining the health of the Sturgeon River can be assessed.

-Overall Grade: FAIR
+Overall Grade: Fair

 Fifteen indicators of ecological health were graded as good, fair, poor or insufficient data and used to assess the overall condition of the watershed, which rated as fair.

-It took a hundred years to get to the situation we are in today and it will take long-term efforts to improve the situation.
+It took a hundred years to get to the situation we are in today, and it will take long-term efforts to improve the situation.
 There is no one group or magic solution that will address the ecological health of the Sturgeon River Watershed.
-This is a shared responsibility and small simple actions by everyone involved will be the difference in getting the job done.
+This is a shared responsibility, and small, simple actions by everyone involved will be the difference in getting the job done.

-The Sturgeon River State of the Watershed Report recommends that priority be given to minimizing the effects of urban and residential sprawl, the protection and restoration of natural areas, emphasizing wetlands and riparian areas, and reducing non-point sources of pollution.
+The Sturgeon River State of the Watershed Report recommends that priority is given to minimizing the effects of urban and residential sprawl, the protection and restoration of natural areas, emphasizing wetlands and riparian areas, and reducing non-point sources of pollution.